brunorijsman/rift-python/doc/security-feature-guide.md

             [...]
 </pre>

+The active key must be a key ID in the range 1 - 255.

+It is not allowed to set the active key to zero.
+If you wish to use null authentication on sent packets you must omit the active key from the configuration.

 The active key must match one of the key IDs in the keys section (see the ["configure keys"](configure-keys) section.)

 If the active_key is not configured, then null authentication is used: the sent key-id is zero, and the sent fingerprint is empty.

 ## Configure accept keys